-Monitoring and Managing Wisconsin’s Roadways — The Wisconsin Department of Transportation’s Statewide Traffic Operations Center operates traffic management and traveler information systems on Wisconsin’s interstates, freeways/expressways and state highways.
-For safety, operators monitor over 265 cameras throughout the state to keep traffic flowing.
-They will demonstrate on their “wall of monitors” how they keep tabs on current traffic and provide information in real-time to protective services.
-Ticket: Required Times: Sun 2pm and 3pm, Duration: 1 hour.
+The Wisconsin Department of Transportation’s Statewide Traffic Operations Center operates traffic management and traveler information systems on Wisconsin’s interstates, freeways/expressways and state highways.
+For safety, operators monitor over 300 cameras throughout the state to keep traffic flowing.
+Using their control room video wall, they will demonstrate how they keep tabs on current traffic conditions and provide information in real-time to protective services.
+Tickets: Required.
+Times: Sun.
+2pm and 3pm.
+Duration: 1 hour.
 Capacity each tour: 35.
 Meet: 433 W. St. Paul Ave., 3rd Floor (Statewide Traffic Operations Center) Inside Intermodal Station; Meet at East Side Elevator.

-Soldiers Home — Designed as a place to aid veterans’ healing and ease their transition back into civilian life, the Northwestern Branch of the National Home for Disabled Volunteer Soldiers, known as the Milwaukee Soldiers Home, was established in 1867.
+Designed as a place to aid veterans’ healing and ease their transition back into civilian life, the Milwaukee Soldiers Home (Northwestern Branch of the National Home for Disabled Volunteer Soldiers) was established in 1867.
 Nestled into a picturesque landscape, the recuperative village boasts as many as 48 historic resources including marvelous Victorian architecture designed by renowned Milwaukee architects Edward Townsend Mix and Henry C. Koch.
-Join Milwaukee Preservation Alliance, and others who care deeply about the Soldiers Home for an in-depth, guided walking tour through the grounds and view the exteriors of the historic buildings.
-Ticket: Required Time: Sat 2pm and 4pm Duration: 45-60min Capacity: 25 Meet: 5000 W. National Ave, at the fountain in front of Old Main.
+Join Milwaukee Preservation Alliance and others who care deeply about the Soldiers Home for an indepth, outdoor guided walking tour through the grounds and learn about the architecture and history of the buildings.
+Ticket: Required.
+Times: Sun 2pm and 4pm.
+Duration: 1 hour.
+Capacity each tour: 25.
+Meet: 5000 W. National Ave, at the fountain in front of Old Main (N. Mitchell Blvd.)